Dupont2001/BIManalyst_g_24/A5/README.md

 ## Our process of developing the tutorial:
 # Did the process of the course enable you to answer or define questions that you might need later for thesis?
+#The process of the course felt largely independent, as much of the work required self-direction.
+However, the teaching assistants provided excellent support whenever needed.
+While there was some initial confusion in the way certain concepts were taught, everything eventually made sense as the course progressed.
+This combination of independence, guidance, and gradual clarity helped me develop the skills to address and define questions that could be useful for my thesis.
+It also taught me how to navigate complexity and ambiguity, which will be invaluable in future academic work.

 # Would you have preferred to have been given less choice in the use cases?
 At the beginning, it was challenging to identify the right direction and connect our assignments with the concepts presented in the lectures.
 However, by the end of the course, we learned a lot from the various choices we made throughout the process.
 That said, we felt there was a lack of sufficient introduction and guidance for the different problems and assignments that we faced.